-Dr. Denine Jimmerson is an education consultant who specializes in creating and implementing curriculum and instruction that is focused on the engagement of creative thinking.
+Dr. Denine Jimmerson is the Executive Director of Curriculum & Design who specializes in creating and implementing curriculum and instruction that is focused on the engagement of creative thinking.
 She is a professor, researcher, and professional development expert who specializes in bringing creativity to the teaching and learning process.
 Denine’s experience stems from 20 years of experience in the field of youth services and urban education, working with districts across nation to bring 21st century skills to the classroom.

 At FableVision Learning, Denine oversees the design and implementation of the evaluation and measurement of our creative learning programs - from rubric-based tools and scoring guides to online reporting systems.
 She will collaborate with each district’s existing curriculum and evaluation teams – customizing the approach based on each school’s unique needs and help you implement the Creativity Maker Suite into your classroom.

 Dr. Peggy Healy Stearns is a children’s software designer and led the design of Fab@School Maker Studio.
 She is an educator, author, and the designer of eight other award-winning children’s software programs, including Stationery Studio®, The Graph Club®, Neighborhood MapMachine™, and Community Construction Kit®.
 Peggy draws on 20 years of experience as a classroom teacher and technology specialist.